Malmesbury Abbey

+History

 Monastic history

 In the later seventh century, the site of the Abbey was chosen by Máel Dub, an Irish monk who established a hermitage, teaching local children.
 Towards the end of his life, in the late seventh century, the area was conquered by the Saxons.
 Malmesbury Abbey was founded as a Benedictine monastery around 676 by the scholar-poet Aldhelm, a nephew of King Ine of Wessex.
 The town of Malmesbury grew up around the expanding Abbey and under Alfred the Great was made a burh, with an assessment of 12 hides.

 In October 939 Æthelstan, king of Wessex and of the English, died in Gloucester, and in the year 941 his remains were buried in the Abbey.
 The choice of Malmesbury over the New Minster in Winchester indicated that the king remained an outsider to the West Saxon court.
 A mint was founded at the Abbey around this time.

 The Abbey developed an illustrious reputation for academic learning under the rule of abbots such as Aldhelm, John Scotus Eriugena, Alfred of Malmesbury and Aelfric of Eynsham.

 The Abbey was the site of an early attempt at human flight when, during the early 11th century, the monk Eilmer of Malmesbury attached wings to his body and flew from a tower.
-Eilmer flew over 200 yards (200 m) before landing, breaking both legs.
+Eilmer flew over 200 yards (182 m) before landing, breaking both legs.
 He later remarked that the only reason he did not fly further was the lack of a tail on his glider.

 The Domesday Book of 1086 says of the Abbey:

 In Wiltshire: Highway (11 hides), Dauntsey (10 hides), Somerford Keynes (5 hides), Brinkworth (5 hides), Norton, near Malmesbury (5 hides), Brokenborough with Corston (50 hides), Kemble (30 hides—now in Glos.), Long Newnton (30 hides), Charlton (20 hides), Garsdon (3 hides), Crudwell (40 hides), Bremhill (38 hides), Purton (35 hides); (fn.
 127) in Gloucestershire: Littleton - upon - Severn (5 hides); (fn.
 128) and in Warwickshire: Newbold Pacey (3 hides).
 These lands were valued at £188 14s. in all and were assessed as 3 knights' fees.

 The 12th-century historian William of Malmesbury was a monk at the Abbey.

-Construction and structural collapse

-The current Abbey was substantially completed by 1180.
-The 431 feet (131 m) tall spire, and the tower it was built upon, collapsed in a storm around 1500 destroying much of the church, including two-thirds of the nave and the transept.
+The current abbey church, rebuilt by the Normans was substantially completed by 1180.
+The south porch has very fine Romanesque sculpture.
+The 431 feet (131 m) tall spire, and the tower it was built upon, collapsed in a storm around 1500 destroying much of the east end of the church.